 Give US Your Poor

-Give US Your Poor is a public education campaign whose mission is to (1) dispel myths about homelessness and people experiencing homelessness, and (2) promote structural solutions to homelessness.
-It dispels myths by using the arts and media (music, photography, documentary video, public service announcements); it promotes structural solutions by applying the lens and discipline of systems thinking to understanding and addressing the complexity of homelessness.
-For all of its work it partners with a wide array of organizations including businesses, nonprofits, government, academia, artists, funders, and people experiencing homelessness.
-Founded in 2001, Give US Your Poor is currently an initiative of The National Center on Family Homelessness who is also its fiscal agent.
+Give US Your Poor is a public education campaign to dispel myths about homelessness and people experiencing homelessness and promote structural solutions to homelessness.
+For this work, we partner with a wide array of organizations, including businesses, nonprofits, government, academia, artists, funders, and people experiencing homelessness.
+Our current initiative - American Music Project: Voices for Veterans - is aimed at helping to end Veteran homelessness through celebrity concerts, raising money for targeted programs, and engaging volunteers.
+Founded in 2001, Give US Your Poor is currently an initiative of The National Center on Family Homelessness and a partner of UMass Boston's McCormack Graduate School.
 Learn more.